Skip to main content

 Independent Learning at Key Stage 3

-Pupils should spend 30 minutes on self-quizzing and 30 minutes on their online work per session.
+Pupils should spend 30 minutes on each of their Carousel subjects each session and 30 minutes on their online work each week.

 Key Stage 3 (Years 7 - 9) Timetable